Need furniture for the kids’ room but want to do it on a budget? Check out these IKEA kids’ room hacks!

-In this post, I’ve combined my love for both into a list of ideas that transform use ordinary pieces to create extraordinary spaces.
+In this post, I’ve combined my love for both into a list of ideas that transform the use of ordinary pieces to create extraordinary spaces.

 1. Kitchen Fit for a Princess

 Pretend play is something kids of all ages never get tired of doing.
-Little girls especially love mimicking mommy on their pretend kitchen.
+Little girls especially love mimicking mommy in their pretend kitchen.

 Finish the elegant look by spraying this metallic gold paint on the fixtures and pots and pans.
 There you go, a kitchen fit for a princess!

 2. Neat and Tidy Storage Solution

 Toy storage bins are bound to be full of clutter.
 But if you play your décor cards right, you can create a balance of beauty and chaos.